 Category 15.
-Investments.
-As of 2019, MOL Group has begun to incorporate into the Scope 3 calculation the Scope 1 and 2 emissions of its non-operated JVs in Upstream (Iraq and the UK).

-MOL Group follows the principle of conservativeness (i.e., erring on the side of overestimating rather than underestimating emissions)
+Investments: As of 2020, MOL Group incorporated into the Scope 3 calculation the Scope 1 and 2 emissions of major non-operated JVs in both Upstream and Downstream, MOL Group follows the principle of conservativeness (i.e. erring on the side of overestimating rather than underestimating emissions)